Augmented reality (AR) helps industrial enterprises upskill workers by replacing traditional training and

 technology, AR must be implemented comprehensively for successful adoption.
 From proof-ofconcepts and functional pilots, to fully-deployed, scalable solutions, this guide details the critical steps

 to navigate AR project owners through launching industrial AR and achieving the fastest possible ROI.

 Identify the Business Case

-Organizations that have already implemented AR
+Organizations that have already implemented AR are seeing

 training, manufacturing, service, and sales and marketing.

 and costly training materials and service documentation

 are common challenges that can hamper workforce

 along with many others—when correctly implemented.